Dog Mushing in Fairbanks

 Throughout Alaska, sprint races, freight hauling, and long-distance endurance runs are held in late February and March, during the season when longer days afford enjoyment of the remaining winter snow.
 Men and women often compete in the same classes in the major races.
 For children, various racing classes are based on age, starting with the one-dog category for the youngest.
 The Interior sees a constant string of sled-dog races from November to March, which culminates in the North American Open Sled-Dog Championship, attracting international competition to Fairbanks.

 Alaska Dog Mushers Association.
-In Fairbanks many of the sprint races are organized by the Alaska Dog Mushers Association, one of the oldest organizations of its kind in Alaska, and held at its Jeff Studdert Sled Dog Racegrounds at Mile 4, Farmers Loop.
-Fairbanks, AK.
+The association, one of the oldest organizations of its kind in Alaska, holds many races at its Jeff Studdert Sled Dog Racegrounds.
+925 Farmers Loop Rd., Mile 4, Fairbanks, AK, 99712.
 907/457–6874. www.sleddog.org.

 Yukon Quest International Sled-Dog Race.
-The Yukon Quest International Sled-Dog Race is an endurance race held in February that covers more than 1,000 mi between Fairbanks and Whitehorse, Yukon Territory (the starting point alternates between the two each year), via Dawson and the Yukon River.
+This endurance race held in February covers more than 1,000 miles between Fairbanks and Whitehorse, Yukon Territory, via Dawson and the Yukon River.
 Considered much tougher and, among mushers, more prestigious than the more famous Iditarod, the Quest goes through more remote lands, with fewer checkpoints.
-You can get more details from the visitor center in either city or by checking in with the Fairbanks Yukon Quest office, located in the log cabin at 550 1st Avenue.
-550 1st Ave., Fairbanks, AK, 99701.
+The starting point alternates between the two cities each year (Fairbanks gets even-numbered years).
+Their visitor centers have more information, as does the quest's Fairbanks office.
+Fairbanks Yukon Quest office, 550 1st Ave., Fairbanks, AK, 99701.
 907/452–7954. www.yukonquest.com.